joseeden/joeden/docs/021-Data-Engineering/032-PostgreSQL/008-Data-Types.md

 );
 ```

 We can also use `DEFAULT` values if no value is set for the column.
-Here's an example of an SBA campaign:
+Here's an example of an small businesses administration (SBA) loans:

 ```sql
 CREATE TABLE campaign (